eloquent/phony/scripts/mocks-and-handles.md

 Basically, it boils down to the fact that in addition to regular old classes, you can import *namespaces themselves* with use statements, and that's what I just did there.
-We're getting a bit off topic though, so let's move on.
+In fact, to prove that it works, I'll just run the tests again
+quickly:

+> (run in terminal)

+See?
+Alles gut, ja?

 So that's basically your best option for importing Phony if you need to work with PHP versions older than 5.6.
 However, if you *can* take advantage of the